 This project offers a rare opportunity to combine community development and environmental protection.
 Volunteers will work directly with children from a local day-care centre but will also support environmental conservation efforts on a working game reserve.

 |Duration||From 2 weeks|

 |Documents required||Enrolment form, curriculum vitae, letter of motivation, passport copy, proof of medical insurance|

 This pioneering conservation project is the result of several farming families working together to form a private game reserve approximately 8500 hectares in size.
 It is actively managed as a protected area.

 It is a unique conservation initiative that allows animals to be re-introduced to the area where they once roamed freely and so is making a contribution to the conservation of the natural heritage.

 This project provides an insight into the environmental issues and management of a game reserve by assisting the Conservation Centre.
-It also contributes to community upliftment through a local orphanage and vulnerable child centre, whilst also providing an element of fun for those who participate.
+It also contributes to community upliftment through a local day-care centre, whilst also providing an element of fun for those who participate.

 Monday to Friday (8 hours a day), weekends are off.
 Time to start and finish work will depend on the activities of the day and time of the year.

 There is a dedicated volunteer coordinator at the project who arranges the work and activities for the volunteers.
 Two days a week, you will spend your time at a day care centre and on the other three days, you will stay at the game reserve.